 Supporting Material: Applicants have to submit an essay detailing how this award will ultimately benefit the development of his/her country.

-How to Apply: The fully completed and signed scholarship application, with essay, should be sent via post or by Fax.
+How to Apply: The fully completed and signed application, with essay, should be sent via post or by Fax.